The best sales to shop today: Samsung, Eight Sleep, Madewell and more - CNN Underscored

 Today, you’ll find a deal on an under-desk elliptical, a discounted Nebula Capsule II mini projector and savings on trendy spring styles from Madewell.
 All that and more below.

-Cubii Pro Under Desk Elliptical ($279, originally $349; amazon.com)
+Cubii Pro Under-Desk Elliptical ($279, originally $349; amazon.com)

-Not only is this bike completely silent, so as not to disturb your own work process or that of your (at-home) co-workers, but the Cubii Pro Under Desk Elliptical also provides eight levels of intensity via an easy-to-adjust tension dial for a challenging and effective ride.
+Not only is this bike completely silent, so as not to disturb your own work process or that of your (at-home) co-workers, but the Cubii Pro Under-Desk Elliptical also provides eight levels of intensity via an easy-to-adjust tension dial for a challenging and effective ride.
 All the while, the Cubii mobile app syncs with your smartphone or fitness tracker to record your distance, calories burned and more.
 This bike also features a low-profile design, so you won’t need to worry about your knees banging against the underside of your desk.

 Nebula Capsule II Smart Mini Projector ($459.99, originally $579.99; amazon.com)